warmana/cloudant-docs-fork/source/includes/api/_http.md

 -   `202 - Accepted`

-    Request has been accepted, but the corresponding operation may not have completed.
-This is used for background operations, such as database compaction or for bulk operations where some updates might have led to a conflict.
-This code can also be returned following an attempt to create or update a document.
+    Request has been accepted, but the [quorum](document.html#quorum) for the operation was not met.

 <div id="304"></div>